Solitaire Price Index: Standardizing diamond rates

 It is also necessary to understand the two major factors that influence the price of diamonds.
 They are usually, if not always, interlinked.
-The first and the most important one is the demand and supply.
+The first and most important one is demand and supply.

 Diamonds are consumer goods, albeit luxury goods.
 The rules of demand and supply apply to them as much as they do to other commodities.
 Just as it is with any product, the demand and supply of diamonds, and hence, the production influences their pricing.

 The other factor is the economic performance which also affects the price of diamonds.
 The most classic example of this is the Great Recession of 2008.

 It was a time when the economic depression caused the global economy to bleed.
 It led to a lack of employment opportunities and naturally, a dip in the incomes of consumers.

 Though not for a long time, the diamond industry too hit a rough patch back then.
 It resulted in low demand for polished diamonds and stagnancy in their prices.

 From an investment point of view too, the Solitaire Price Index and the price list serve as important tools.